J. J. Thomson: Measurement of mass-to-charge ratio

 In his classic experiment, Thomson measured the mass-to-charge ratio of the cathode rays by measuring how much they were deflected by a magnetic field and comparing this with the electric deflection.
 He used the same apparatus as in his previous experiment, but placed the discharge tube between the poles of a large electromagnet.
 He found that the mass-to-charge ratio was over a thousand times lower than that of a hydrogen ion (H+), suggesting either that the particles were very light and/or very highly charged.
 Significantly, the rays from every cathode yielded the same mass-to-charge ratio.
 This is in contrast to anode rays (now known to arise from positive ions emitted by the anode), where the mass-to-charge ratio varies from anode-to-anode.
 Thomson himself remained critical of what his work established, in his Nobel Prize acceptance speech referring to "corpuscles" rather than "electrons".

 Thomson's calculations can be summarised as follows (in his original notation, using F instead of E for the electric field and H instead of B for the magnetic field):

 The electric deflection is given by $\Theta = Fel / mv^2$, where Θ is the angular electric deflection, F is applied electric intensity, e is the charge of the cathode ray particles, l is the length of the electric plates, m is the mass of the cathode ray particles and v is the velocity of the cathode ray particles.
 The magnetic deflection is given by $\phi = Hel / mv$, where φ is the angular magnetic deflection and H is the applied magnetic field intensity.

 The magnetic field was varied until the magnetic and electric deflections were the same, when $\Theta = \phi, Fel / mv^2 = Hel / mv$.
 This can be simplified to give $m/e = H^2 l/F\Theta$.
 The electric deflection was measured separately to give Θ and H, F and l were known, so m/e could be calculated.

 Conclusions

 As to the source of these particles, Thomson believed they emerged from the molecules of gas in the vicinity of the cathode.

 Thomson imagined the atom as being made up of these corpuscles orbiting in a sea of positive charge; this was his plum pudding model.
 This model was later proved incorrect when his student Ernest Rutherford showed that the positive charge is concentrated in the nucleus of the atom.

 Other work

 In 1905, Thomson discovered the natural radioactivity of potassium.

 In 1906, Thomson demonstrated that hydrogen had only a single electron per atom.
 Previous theories allowed various numbers of electrons.

+From 1916 to 1918, Thomson chaired the "Committee appointed by the Prime Minister to enquire into the Position of Natural Science in the Educational System of Great Britain".
+The Report of the Committee, published in 1918, was known as the Thomson Report.